Treatment of Cold/Upper Respiratory Infection

 Definition:

-Common cold or upper respiratory infection refers to a viral infection affecting the nose and throat.
+Common cold or upper respiratory infection refers to a viral infection affecting nose and throat.

-• Several viruses can cause colds but rhinoviruses are the most common culprit.
+• Several viruses can cause cold but rhinoviruses are the most common culprit.

-• Most people experience symptoms for an average of 7-10 days, though it may be longer in at-risk individuals such as smokers.
+• Most people experience symptoms for an average 7-10 days, though it may be longer in at risk individuals such as smokers.

-• Risk factors include children less than six years of age, smoking including secondhand smoking, fall and winter, exposure to others with cold, and a weakened immune system such as during stress.
+• Risk factors include children less than six years of age, smoking including secondhand smoking, fall and winter time, exposure to others with cold and a weakened immune system such during stress.

-• Complications of the common cold may include ear infections, sinusitis, asthma, and secondary infections such as pneumonia, strep throat, etc.
+• Complications of common cold may include ear infection, sinusitis, asthma and secondary infections such as pneumonia, strep throat etc.

 Treatment: